kfree23/odin-recipes/README.md

 # odin-recipes
-Hello, here I am learning from the Odin Project and creating a recipe website!
+Hello, here I am learning from the Odin Project learning and creating a recipe website!